the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 ## Loops and Iterations

-We have learned about all the essential data types in JavaScript: primitives such as strings, numbers and booleans, but also more structural data types such as functions, objects and arrays.
-While we have learned about these data types, we also explored operators and type coercion.
-We have also learned about control structures such as the if-else statement.
+We have learned about all the essential data types in JavaScript: primitives such as strings, numbers and booleans, but also structural data types such as functions, objects and arrays.
+While we have learned about these data types, we also explored operators, type coercion, and control structures/flows such as the if-else statement.

 Since you have learned about arrays in JavaScript, the natural next step would be learning about **loop statements** which are also a control structure.
-A loop in JavaScript (and other programming languages) helps us to **iterate** (read: to loop, to go over) a list of items.
-Take for example the **for statement** which is the most popular one in JavaScript:
+A loop in JavaScript (and other programming languages) helps us to **iterate** over (read: to loop over, to go over) a list of items.
+Take for example the **for statement** which is the most popular loop statement in JavaScript:

 {title="index.js",lang="javascript"}
 ~~~~~~~